ConceptMaster: Multi-Concept Video Customization on Diffusion Transformer Models Without Test-Time Tuning: More Discussions on Multi-Concept Embeddings Injection

 \section{More Discussions on Multi-Concept Embeddings Injection}

 We demonstrate more quantitative results between these three different multi-concept embeddings injection methods in Fig.~\ref{fig:SuppTechnique}.
 Our key insight is to inject the represented multi-concept embeddings into the diffusion models in a standalone cross-attention layer.
 While previous methods that the most representative ones include 1) BLIP-Diffusion~\cite{li2024blip}, which combines visual and textual caption embeddings as the whole condition representation.
 2) IP-Adapter~\cite{ye2023ip}, which encodes the whole image as visual embeddings and aggregates into models by a decoupled cross-attention layer.
 These two technical thoughts are widely adopted in previous image and video concept customization, which are different from our core insight.
-In addition to Tab.~\ref{table:DifferentMethods} and Fig.~\ref{fig:comparison} in the main paper, we demonstrate more quantitative results in Fig.~\ref{fig:SuppTechnique}, where both these two methods can hardly deal with the identity decoupling problem with there are similar concepts (\eg, a man and a girl).
-Even when concepts have huge semantic differences (\ie, a woman and a dog), both two methods cannot maintain the concept fidelity of each concept.
-Additionally, when merging the visual and textual embeddings together as the conditions, the instruction following ability becomes very bad and the generated videos have the copy-paste effects.
+In addition to Tab.~\ref{table:DifferentMethods} and Fig.~\ref{fig:comparison} in the main paper, we demonstrate more quantitative results in Fig.~\ref{fig:SuppTechnique}, where both these two methods can hardly deal with the identity decoupling problem when there are similar concepts (\eg, a man and a girl).
+Even when concepts have huge semantic differences (\ie, a man and a red jacket), both two methods cannot maintain the concept fidelity of each concept.
+Additionally, when merging the visual and textual embeddings together as the conditions, the instruction following ability becomes unsatisfactory and the dynamic degree also drops.
 Therefore, our ConceptMaster adopts the most suitable manner of the injection of the multi-concept embeddings, which could represent and decouple multiple identities well.